Syeda-Eman/40-days-of-Python/Day_6.md

 # 1- Headings
 How to give headings?
-Use a (#) sign and space to make heading.
+Use a (#) sign and space to make a heading.
 As the amount of (#) increases the size of the font decreases.
 # Heading 1
 ## Heading 2
 ### Heading 3